 At the security checks platform greenhats.com, our day-to-day job is to hack companies, identify vulnerabilities, and fix them before criminals find them.

-True to the motto "Let's just talk about it", in this article I would like to explain to you in detail a method of attack that affects everyone.
+True to the saying "Let's just talk about it", in this article I would like to explain to you in detail a method of attack that affects everyone.
 And together with you, I would like to address the question: Why am I actually telling you all this?

 Information Security Incidents: Simple is most dangerous

 We're talking, of course, about the so-called "phishing attack" - don't worry, I'll try to spare you any more foreign words and IT vocabulary.
-I don't even need them, because phishing is not a technical attack, but an attack on the weakest link in the chain of (almost) every security concept.
+I don't even need them, because phishing is not a technical attack, but an attack on the weakest link in the chain of (almost) every security system.
 An attack on people.